AllaKhvatova/MATAGAMI-DOCS/docs/source/index.rst

 .. note:: This documentation is under development and pertains to the DGT version of Matagami.
           Please visit the dgt website <http://dgt.world/> for more information.

-DGT Matagami - Distribured Networking Platform
+DG Matagami - Distribured Networking Platform
 ================================================

 .. image::  ../../images/DGT_LOGO_Color.png